Wozzeck

 Wozzeck (/de/) is the first opera by Austrian composer Alban Berg, created between 1914 and 1922 and premiered on 14 December 1925 at the Berlin State Opera.
-Based on Georg Büchner's play Woyzeck (1836), it depicts a soldier's tragic slide into madness and murder amid militarism and oppression.
+Based on Georg Büchner's play Woyzeck (1836), it depicts a soldier's tragic slide into madness and murder amid militarism and social oppression.

 Berg's expressionist musical language and innovative approach to musical form heightened the opera's psychological realism.
 He used atonality and leitmotifs to show individuals' emotional and existential plight under forces of authority.
 Drawing on tonal and rhythmic idioms from folk and dance music, he linked psychological and social dimensions and exposed social alienation.
-He also invoked latent themes and topics of fate and nature, reflecting an understanding of humanity as shaped by universal forces.
+He also invoked latent themes and topics of destiny and nature, reflecting an understanding of humanity as shaped by universal forces.

 A succès de scandale at its premiere, Wozzeck faced backlash but became a landmark of early 20th-century modernist opera.
+It helped establish the viability of large-scale atonal drama and exerted wide influence.
 It remains a cornerstone of the repertoire, celebrated for its narrative power and complex musical structure.